Laxmannegi/C-I/README.md

 What is the advantge of call a method by delegate? how authentication work? way to handle exception in .net core and angular?
+Difference between Array and ArrayList?
+Temp Table use case
+CTE Table use case
+How to handle exeception in SP
 ---
 In last video I was just being damoustrating about delegate